DuHerb/MoneyBucket/README.md

 Any number of buckets can be created, re-ordered, emptied out or poured into other buckets.
 Once a bucket is filled up, it no longer accepts funds and passes everything down to the next bucket until it has been emptied or removed from the stack.

 #### Stack:
-- React
-- Apollo with GraphQL
+- React/Redux
 - Google Firestore
-- UI - Material UI
+- Material UI

 #### Design Documents
 <div align='center'>